varsha-mkanmuri/restaurant-suggestion-assistant/README.md

-Assignment is part of COMS 6998 Cloud Computing & Big Data course at Columbia University
+This project is part of COMS 6998 Cloud Computing & Big Data course at Columbia University

 Personalized Restaurant Recommendations Assistant, using AWS S3, API Gateway, and Lambda.
 We are using Yelp API for restaurant data, and DynamoDB/OpenSearch for efficient storage.